Ruby on Rails Tutorial

 installs the latest version of the

-uglifier gem (which handles file compression for the asset pipeline) as long as it’s greater than version
+uglifier gem (which handles file compression for the asset pipeline) as long as it’s greater than or equal to version

 7.2.
 Meanwhile, the code